 For literacy, the test has one section (65 questions).
 The available time is 120 minutes.

 For numeracy only, the test has two sections.
 It is important not to rush section 1 because you will not be able to return to section 1 once you commence section 2.
 The total available time is 120 minutes.
-The estimated time for section 1 (52 questions) is 95 minutes.
-The estimated time for section 2 (13 questions is 25 minutes).
+The estimated time for section 1 (52 questions) is 90-95 minutes.
+The estimated time for section 2 (13 questions) is 25-30 minutes.

 The on-screen calculator

 For section 1 of the numeracy test, an online basic calculator is provided.
 There is considerable variability in the way different calculators function.
 Registered candidates are strongly advised to familiarise themselves with the functionality of the calculator prior to sitting the numeracy test.
-The on-screen calculator can be used by accessing the online.
-Practice Questions available via the online candidate account you create when you register for the test.
+The on-screen calculator is available in the Sample and Practice Questions via your ACER candidate account.